m-pluta/machine-learning/report/vsdc48.typ

 On the other hand, logistic Regression is a parametric model that learns the weights of the features during the training process, which makes it more suitable for handling high-dimensional data @KNN_Logistic_Comparison.

 Another key benefit of logistic regression is its efficiency.
-Unlike kNN which requires storing the entire dataset and searching for the k nearest neighbours on each prediction, logistic regression only needs to apply the learned weights to the test data, likely making predictions much faster especially for large datasets.
+Unlike kNN which requires storing the entire dataset and searching for the k nearest neighbors on each prediction, logistic regression only needs to apply the learned weights to the test data, likely making predictions much faster especially for large datasets.

 == Parameter exploration - kNN